 - a.
-Regional Area SAR Coordinator.
+U.S. Coast Guard Rescue Coordination Center Norfolk, VA (RCC Norfolk).
+RCC Norfolk is the regional Area SAR Coordinator.
 "Norfolk SAR Coordinator" is the Commander, 5th Coast Guard District (C5CGD) and is responsible for the coordination and direction of all overwater SAR within the Norfolk Sub-Region.
 Marine Corps Air Station Cherry Point falls within this region and has been designated a subordinate Inland-SAR Mission Coordinator, per the Norfolk USCG SAR Plan. - b.
-Marine Corps Air Station Cherry Point SAR Coordinator.
-The Airfield ODO is designated by the AirOpsO to serve as the Cherry Point SAR Coordinator for aircraft mishaps.
-In the Airfield ODO's absence, the senior Airfield Operations person on duty will assume initial SAR Coordinator duties until relived by the AODO, AirOpsO, Deputy AirOpsO, or AirOps Chief. - c.
-Rescue Coordination Center (RCC).
-Marine Corps Air Station Cherry Point Airfield Operations is designated as the Rescue Coordination Center for all local SAR efforts involving military aircraft mishaps in the local training area.
+Air Force Rescue Coordination Center (AFRCC).
+AFRCC is the United States' inland search and rescue coordinator and serves as the single agency responsible for coordinating on-land federal SAR activities in the 48 contiguous United States.
+The AFRCC, located at Tyndall Air Force Base FL, operates 24 hours a day, seven days a week.
+The center directly ties in to the Federal Aviation Administration's alerting system and the U.S. Mission Control Center.
+The AFRCC chooses the rescue force based on availability and capability of forces, geographic location, terrain, weather conditions, and urgency of the situation. - c.
+Cherry Point Rescue Coordination Center (RCC).
+Marine Corps Air Station Cherry Point Airfield Operations is designated as a Rescue Coordination Center for all local SAR efforts involving military aircraft mishaps in the local training area.
 Marine Corps Air Station Cherry Point ATC personnel are indoctrinated in procedures and controls for SAR incidents. - d.
+MCAS Cherry Point SAR Coordinator.
+The Airfield ODO is designated by the AirOpsO to serve as the initial Cherry Point SAR Coordinator for aircraft mishaps.
+In the Airfield ODO's absence, the senior Airfield Operations person on duty will assume initial SAR Coordinator duties until relived by the AODO, AirOpsO, Deputy AirOpsO, or AirOps Chief. - e.
 On-Scene Commander (OSC).
-The OSC as referred to in this Order is the agency directed by the SAR Coordinator to respond to a local aircraft mishap in order to coordinate the rescue effort of aircrew.
+The OSC, as referred to in this Order, is the agency directed by the SAR Coordinator to respond to a local aircraft mishap in order to coordinate the rescue effort of aircrew.
 This is different from the Incident Commander on the ground.
-In our local area, PEDRO, another military aircraft in the vicinity, or a Coast Guard vessel or aircraft would be designated as the OSC. - e.
+In our local area, any military aircraft currently operating in the local vicinity, a USCG/Navy vessel or aircraft could be called upon to assume the duties of the OSC.

+f.
 Search & Rescue Units (SRU).
 If needed, additional aircraft or vessels (from MCASCP or local Coast Guard Stations) can be directed to the OSC by the SAR Coordinator to participate in the search effort if the mishap location or location of survivors is not certain.